MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AnalysisServices/v3.0.0/New-AzureRmAnalysisServicesServer.md

 ```

 ### -Location
-The Azure region where the Analysis Services server is hosted
+Specifies the Azure region which hosts the Analysis Services server.

 ```yaml
 Type: String